mlanza/ai-literacy/301/02-bead-in-a-cup.md

 That work matters.
 It’s what made the AI useful — not because the model is guessing well, but because you shaped the moment so clearly that guessing wasn’t needed.

-But the goal isn’t to keep doing that manually forever.
+**The goal isn’t to keep doing that manually forever.**

+The goal is to shift more of that work to the right — to let the system carry more of the memory, structure, and sequencing that you’ve been managing by hand.

+That’s the real promise of leaning right: not just passing artifacts into a prompt, but building an environment where the prompt itself becomes structural — where intelligence isn’t added at the end, but embedded throughout.

 The goal is to **build systems where more of that thinking happens inside the loop**.